 Learn to speak your consumers’ language

-Today Artificial Intelligence can help you discover powerful insights from a huge cloud of indistinct Big Data, in ways that were impossible before.
-Behind every Key Performance Driver listed here there’s a list of keywords automatically identified by our next-gen geometric A.I., that analyzes reviews as a complex matrix of geometrical connections.
-This approach provides x10 more recall than a normal NLP (Natural Language Processing) technology, and x50 more than a human-made list.
-This extraordinary feat means that no opinion slips outside of the analysis, significantly reducing the risk of selection bias.
-As an example, consumers use a variety of more than 1,000 aroma descriptors for cigars.
-A vocabulary in its own right, that needs to be studied and understood to successfully communicate with consumers.
-Thanks to its unparalleled accuracy, our A.I. teaches us consumers’ “secret” language, revealing the existence of a specific category’s vocabulary.
+Today Artificial Intelligence can help you discover powerful insights from a massive cloud of indistinct Big Data in ways that were impossible before.
+Behind every Key Performance Driver listed here, there's a list of keywords automatically identified by our next-gen geometric AI that analyzes reviews as a complex matrix of geometrical connections.
+Thanks to its unparalleled accuracy, our AI teaches us the specific category's vocabulary - consumers use more than 1,000 aroma descriptors for cigars!
+This approach provides x100 less selection bias than a normal NLP (Natural Language Processing) technology, so every valuable opinion is included in the analysis.

-The word cloud above is populated with all the keywords that represent an aromatic trait.
-It is interesting to notice hw cigars smokers use the noun "flavor" to describe a pleasant aroma, while "taste" is used in reference to negative ones.
+The word cloud above includes all the keywords representing an aromatic trait.
+It is interesting to notice how smokers use the noun "flavor" to describe a pleasant aroma, while "taste" is used for negative ones.
 Knowing these language nuances is essential to communicate effectively to consumers, as the wrong word would subliminally convey negative emotions to their unconscious.
-Similarly, when referring to the piquant notes of some cigars, smokers use the adjective "peppery" as a negative connotation, whereas the same concept is expressed positively by using the term "spice" and all its variations/derivatives.
-Multiply this phenomenon for each and every key performance driver, and it will be clear how imperative is for Brands to learn their consumers’ own language.
+Similarly, when referring to the piquant notes of some cigars, smokers use the adjective "peppery" as a negative connotation.
+In contrast, the same concept is expressed positively by using the term "spice" and all its variations/derivatives.
+Multiply this phenomenon for every key performance driver, and it will be clear how imperative it is for Brands to learn their consumers' language.

-The advent of consumer reviews has changed the way companies understand market dynamics for good.
-Today a world of opportunities unravels as Artificial Intelligence and Big Data merge to create powerful datasets of unprecedented width and depth, offering a rich gamut of insights.
-Today companies can see their market with unprecedented clarity; the time of blindness is eventually over, and the cigar category is no exception.
+A world of opportunities unravels as Artificial Intelligence and Big Data merge to create robust datasets of unprecedented width and depth, unleashing the power of real-life consumer insights.
+Today companies can see their market with remarkable clarity; the time of blindness is eventually over, and the cigar category is no exception.